 I’ve worked as a city hall reporter, an environment writer, and a columnist for The Toronto Star, writing about issues that stirred my hunger for social justice.
 I was bullied in grade school, so I champion the underdog.

 In 2010, I was on the second team of Star journalists to arrive in Haiti after the devastating earthquake that killed up to 300,000.
 My first story was on a ‘miracle’ 2-year-old girl named Lovely who was hauled out from under the rubble six days after the earthquake.
 My decision to enroll her in school triggered an enormous response from readers who sent me more than $30,000 over the following months to enroll other Haitian earthquake victims in school.
 By the year’s end, I had registered more than 170 students — from grade school children to university students and mothers learning to read at night school.

-I have returned to Haiti to report 21 times.
+I have returned to Haiti to report more than 25 times.

 I have won two National Newspaper Awards and the Landsberg Award for my professional work, and the Queen’s Diamond Jubilee for community activism in my east-end pocket of Toronto.

-I have written three e-books for the Toronto Star.
-Right now, I’m in the painful process of writing an old-fashioned book about my experiences in Haiti.
-Called A Girl Named Lovely, it is slated to be published by Simon & Schuster in early 2019.
+I have written three e-books for the Toronto Star, and in 2019, published an old-fashioned book about my experiences in Haiti called A Girl Named Lovely.

 My website is a sampling of my writing and projects.
 All photos not attributed to someone else are mine — either taken by me, or if I’m in them, taken by a friend.